 Deborah Myers leads the Hydrogen and Fuel Cell Materials Group in the Catalysis and Energy Conversion theme of Argonne’s Chemical Sciences and Engineering Division.

-Her research focuses on materials development and characterization to improve the durability, lower the cost, and reduce the size and weight of fuel cell power and hydrogen production systems, including the following projects: non-Pt cathode electrocatalysts for polymer electrolyte fuel cells, ethanol electro-oxidation catalysts, cathode electrocatalyst degradation mechanisms, in situ X-ray studies of polymer electrolyte fuel cell cathode electrocatalysts, and studies of polymer electrolyte fuel cell stacks and membrane-electrode assemblies for transportation applications.
+Her research focuses on materials development and characterization to improve the durability, lower the cost, and reduce the size and weight of fuel cell power and hydrogen production systems, including the following projects: platinum group metal-free electrocatalysts for for polymer electrolyte fuel cells (PEFC) and alkaline electrolyte water electrolyzers, PEFC cathode electrocatalyst degradation mechanisms, in situ X-ray studies of polymer electrolyte fuel cell cathode electrocatalysts, and studies of PEFC membrane-electrode assemblies for transportation applications.
+She is the co-lead of the multi-national laboratory DOE Energy Efficiency and Renewable Energy, Hydrogen and Fuel Cell Technologies Office’s ElectroCat (Electrocatalysis consortium) which focuses on the development of platinum group metal-free PEFC and alkaline electrolyte water electrolyzer catalysts.
+She is also the Deputy Director of H2NEW (H2 from the Next-generation of Electrolyzers of Water), a consortium focused on improving the economics of hydrogen via electrolysis and the Deputy Director for Materials Development in M2FCT (Million Mile Fuel Cell Truck), a consortium focused on developing PEFC systems for heavy duty applications.

 - Ph.D., Chemistry, University of Illinois, Urbana-Champaign, IL, 1989